-A. Immediately cleanse the wound with soap and warm running water.
-If eyes or mucous membranes are involved flush with water.
+A. The exposed student should immediately clean the wound with soap and warm running water.
+If eyes or mucous membranes are involved, flush with water.
 Mouth can be rinsed with warm water or mouthwash, whichever is more readily available.

 Appendix I